-Blood pressure is defined as the force of blood pressing against the walls of your arteries.
-A person can be diagnosed with high blood pressure, also known as hypertension, when their blood pressure is consistently greater than 140/90mmHg.
-When a person’s blood pressure is too high, it raises the heart's workload and can cause serious damage to the arteries.
-Over time, uncontrolled high blood pressure increases the risk of heart disease, stroke and kidney disease.
+Blood pressure is best understood as the force of blood pressing against the walls of your arteries.
+A person can be diagnosed with high blood pressure, also called hypertension, when their blood pressure is consistently greater than 140/90 mm Hg.

-Nicotine cessation products, such as Nicorette gum, NicoDerm patches, and Commit lozenges all warn patients to speak to their physician before use if they have high blood pressure.
+Products that reduce the urge to smoke including Nicorette gum, NicoDerm patches, and Commit lozenges all warn patients to speak to their physician before use if they have high blood pressure.
 Kicking a smoking habit may not be easy, but it is worthwhile!
 The benefits of quitting include improved tolerance for exercise, and a reduction in the risk of developing lung cancer, bladder cancer and heart disease.

 This one may come as a surprise to some patients.
 Herbal remedies that contain ephedra, which can be found in some weight-loss supplements, are dangerous to those with high blood pressure.
 Weight loss medications or appetite suppressants increase your heart rate and blood pressure.
 Additionally, patients with high blood pressure should avoid taking gingko, which is an herbal remedy sometimes used for memory problems, and St. John's Wort, which is commonly used for mood and depression.

 Other medications that can cause an increase in blood pressure are: eye medications, migraine medications, steroids, birth control and hormone replacement pills, tricyclic antidepressants, asthma medications, and stimulants.